 - Make a copy for yourself.

 - Mail the signed answers to the Plaintiff before the deadline.
-You can find the deadline in the letter that came in the interrogatory package.
+You can find the deadline in the letter that came with the interrogatory package.